tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 ### Discrete Distribution

 A discrete variable, as opposed to a continuous variable, can only take on a finite number of values.
 If a random variable is a discrete variable, its probability distribution is called a discrete probability distribution [14].
-variable is a random variable that has countable values, such as a list of non-negative integers.
 A discrete distribution thus describes the probability of occurrence of each value of a discrete random variable [[11]].

 With a discrete probability distribution, each possible value of the discrete random variable can be associated with a